Did you know that you’re entitled to legal advice on the Contract of Sale before you sign it?

 When purchasing a property using your SMSF, care needs to be taken to ensure the purchasing entity recorded on the Contract of Sale is correct, as this can otherwise hold up the loan approval process with your financier.

-We can assist you by giving pre-contract advice prior to you signing a Contract of Sale and also with the conveyancing process for your SMSF, whether you are paying cash or borrowing funds.
+We can assist you by giving pre-contract advice prior to you signing a Contract of Sale, whether you are paying cash or borrowing funds.

 Retirement Village Transactions